rocicorp/diff-server/README.md

 serializability.
 Such a database would be far more performant than strict serializable databases, and not much harder to use.

-To increase performance, some ideas from CRDTs could be introduced.
-One could allow parallel writes to unrelated keys, for example.
+To increase performance further, some concurrent writes could be re-introduced.
+For example, you could allow two transactions that access different subsets of keys to be run "in parallel".
+This would mean that such transactions would not need to be replayed in serial, you'd just merge their effects together.